Dec. 13, 2010

 Tight End

 A native of McKees Rocks, Pennsylvania, Ted Kwalick was Penn State's first two-time All-America selection and has been inducted into the College Football Hall of Fame.
 Upon graduation from Penn State, he was the record holder for both receiving yards and touchdowns by a tight end at the school.
 Kwalick was a first round pick of the San Francisco 49ers and went on to play seven seasons in the NFL.
-Kwalick was named to three Pro Bowls and was All-Pro in 1972. (return to chart)
+Kwalick was named to three Pro Bowls and was All-Pro in 1972. (

 Dallas Clark, Iowa (1999-2002)